Francisco Moreira

 Francisco Moreira (29 April 1915 – 2 November 1991) was a Portuguese footballer who played as a midfielder.

 Career

+Moreira began playing club football with F.C.
+Barreirense.
+Late in his career, he joined S.L.
+Benfica where he would win the league title.

 Moreira gained 7 caps and scored 1 goal for Portugal, and made his debut 6 May 1945 in A Coruña against Spain in a 2–4 defeat.